 There are so flipping many sewing machines out there, ranging in price from uber cheap to crazy expensive.

 While I sew on a fancy Pfaff that retails in the $1k range, don’t worry (It was payment for some promo work I did for them a while back)!
-You don’t need to spend that much, and I actually don’t advise spending that much when you’re just starting out.
+You don’t need to spend that much, and I actually don’t advise doing so when you’re just starting out.

 You do, however, want to make sure your new machine is made by a trustworthy brand and that it will hold up to whatever sewing challenge you put before it.